Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

 ![](images/Linux_debug_flow.png)

-## Limitations

-Xen aware and OS aware debugging is not supported in Vitis Unified IDE 2024.1.
-If you require this feature, then it is recommended that you use Vitis Classic 2023.2.

 ## Getting Started

 Linux debug setup is a mandatory step.
-Setup allows you to create platform and application projects in the Vitis IDE.
+Setup allows you to create platform and application projects in the Vitis Unified IDE.
 There is a script attached to this tutorial that users can use to generate a demo XSA, Sysroots and Vitis Workspace.

 1. Open a terminal and navigate to the script’s directory, and source the Petalinux tool.
 2. Run the command *make all*.
 This will take some time.
-3. Launch the Vitis IDE **vitis_unified** workspace.
+3. Launch the Vitis IDE **unified_workspace** workspace.

 **Note:** The scripts above will generate the HW and SW images automatically for a ZCU102 board.
 However, users can refer to the [Appendix](#appendix) section for supplementary information about creating a hardware design and building software boot images manually.